Speak Memory (Vladimir Nabokov).

 Concrete Imagery, and

 In fact a memoir can take the form of a poem, such as the Haiku above.
 In fact memoirs can be any length.
-They can be as short as a Haiku or book-length narratives such as Ellie Wiesel’s ‘Night.’
+They can be as short as the above Haiku, or book-length narratives such as Ellie Wiesel‘s prose poem, ‘Night.’

 We will look at ‘Night‘ later in the class, but for now this is me writing about Memoir.

-So these books left me with a negative feeling about the idea of memoirs, that they were mainly the tedious accounts of extremely vain men, that were probably of interest only to themselves, and perhaps to their families.
+So these books left me with a negative feeling about the idea of memoirs.
+They seemed to be mostly the tedious accounts of extremely vain men, that were probably of interest only to themselves, and perhaps to their families.

 I had never been in a war, or done anything exciting in my life.
 I had never done anything anyone could possibly want to read about.
 I could not be less qualified to write memoir.